Learn to make toasted coconut with this easy tutorial. These coconut flakes are a delicious addition to your desserts or breakfast foods.

 - Place unsweetened coconut flakes on a cookie sheet that’s been lined with parchment paper.

-- Bake at 325 degrees for about 5-7 minutes, or until golden, stirring once to ensure even baking.
+- Bake at 325 degrees F for about 5-7 minutes, or until golden, stirring once to ensure even baking.

 - Allow the toasted coconut to cool before using.